 During radiation therapy for glioblastoma, X-rays, gamma rays or photons are aimed at a tumor to destroy the cancerous cells.
 As cancerous cells are destroyed and eliminated by the body’s immune system, the tumor shrinks; this helps alleviate pressure on the brain.

 When radiation therapy is directed at a tumor, the powerful beams can potentially damage some surrounding healthy cells.
 This can cause side effects that last until the healthy cells repair themselves.
-Although healthy cells cannot be completely shielded from radiation exposure, precise delivery techniques can help to limit it.
+Patients may experience fatigue, radiation dermatitis (red, irritated, swollen or blistered skin), hair loss and low blood counts.
+Specifically for patients going through radiation therapy for glioblastoma, they may experience headaches, nausea, vomiting, hearing loss, seizures and trouble with memory or speech.
+Some of these side effects may appear during the treatment while others don’t show up until a year or two afterward.
+Although healthy cells cannot be completely shielded from radiation exposure, precise delivery techniques can help to limit it and lessen the impact of side effects.

 At Moffitt Cancer Center, a multispecialty team reviews each patient’s diagnosis to determine the best options for delivering radiation therapy to a tumor.
 Delivery methods often used for glioblastoma radiation treatment include: